 Our research identified several critical barriers that hinder effective alignment:

-The forthcoming Synergy Framework will address the gaps and barriers identified by providing clear recommendations and identifying fitting and non-fitting tools and offering concrete recommendations designed to empower multi-professional teams and their organisations:
+The forthcoming Synergy Framework will address the gaps and barriers identified by providing clear recommendations and identifying fitting and non-fitting tools designed to empower multi-professional teams and their organisations: